Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

 Git - used as a version control system, so go to git-scm.com and download the git client

- so after downloading the git go to the dir where you want to have the git repo and then create a new dir using mkdir
+ so, after downloading the git go to the dir where you want to have the git repo and then create a new dir using mkdir git-localconfig-repo

+git commands used

+      git --version - to check the version

+      pwd - present working directory to know where you are ( which directory you are in currently) cd -- change directory - used to go the directory you want like ex - cd Documents/BhanuProject/ this will take me to bhanuproject dir

+      mkdir - to create a new directory

+       /Users/bhanuprasadkommula/Documents/BhanuProject/git-localconfig-repo/

+            git init - this will initialize an empty repository so that we can make use of this dir as a git repo